cmgonzales/email/README.md

 # Securly email
-using tables and inline CSS.
-Email standards
+using tables and inline CSS. compatible with any email domains